NVIDIA/rtx_compute_samples/README.md

 This sample shows how to generate rays and bounce them across different surfaces.
 Rays are reflected between different surfaces and the rays keep bouncing until *max_bounce* is reached.
 Ray energy can be damped similar to signal propagation, rays can be refracted, and energy can be deposited at different hit points.
 This is a typical use case in wave propagation.

+## optixRayScatteringInstancing ##
+**Scattering rays by reflection or refraction with instancing.**

+This sample shows how to generate rays and bounce them across different surfaces.
+Rays are reflected between different surfaces and the rays keep bouncing until *max_bounce* is reached.
+Ray energy can be damped similar to signal propagation, rays can be refracted, and energy can be deposited at different hit points.
+This is a typical use case in wave propagation.
+Instancing of the geometry is used to replicate the surface.

+## optixRayScatteringMaterials ##
+**Scattering rays by reflection, refraction and with absorbption.**

+This sample shows how to generate rays and bounce them across different surfaces.
+Rays are reflected between different surfaces and the rays keep bouncing until *max_bounce* is reached.
+Ray energy can be damped similar to signal propagation, rays can be refracted, and energy can be deposited at different hit points.
+Rays can also be absorb depending on the material of the object, this is accomplished with different build inputs and their respective hit group.
+This is a typical use case in wave propagation.

 ## optixVolumeSampling ##
 **Volume sampling techniques.**